pivotal-cf/service-backup-release/README.md

 BOSH operators running services (e.g. Redis service broker for Cloud Foundry) may want to back up certain files from the virtual machines running these services so that they can restore them after a disaster.

 This product is not under active development.
-We do address security vulnerabilities and issue patches.
+We only address security vulnerabilities and issue patches.

 ## Using Service Backup